Cairo Travel Guide + 12 Things To Do In Cairo

 I will say that each and every time I’ve been back to Cairo I’ve had countless locals offer to help me or just give me a warm welcome to their country.

-So before I get carried away, here the best things to do in Cairo to add to your itinerary and general Cairo travel guide.
+So before I get carried away, here are the best things to do in Cairo to add to your itinerary and general Cairo travel guide.
+If you’re looking for guided adventures, check out these Cairo tour packages and for the remainder of the country these Egypt tour packages.

 12 Things To Do In Cairo